RahatalDnyanda/BMI_Calculator/README.md

 # BMI Calculator

 A simple Flutter app to calculate your Body Mass Index (BMI) and give a quick health interpretation.
-Built following Angela Yu’s Flutter course structure.

 ---